wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 In the simulated activity on the previous tab, you faced competition with users.
-This was a very simple example in which you used whatever number of compute nodes were available at the time of submission.
+This was a very simple example in which you used whatever number of nodes were available at the time of submission.
 But perhaps you could have submitted a job asking for more nodes, which may have waited not too long in the queue, and then eventually completed earlier!
 Let try this out with the simulated application at the bottom of